- Date : 16/12/2020

 But what would happen if she is no longer around to look after the house?
 The impact of losing her would be emotionally distressing, for sure, but it could also be financially straining as all her duties would then have to be performed by a hired help.

+Yes, she can!
 A housewife may not bring home money, but she does a lot of work that helps the household save money, thereby making her truly indispensable.
 This is, unfortunately, only realised in her absence.
-Whether you became a housewife out of choice or due to circumstances beyond your control, you should consider investing in a term insurance plan for all the benefits it has to offer.
-Let’s see what they are:
+Whether they became a housewife out of choice or due to circumstances beyond their control, homemakers should consider investing in a term plan for women.
+Lett’s take a look at the benefits of term insurance plans for women:

-While nothing can fill the emotional void left behind by a departed member of the family, the payout received from their term insurance policy will make sure you don’t feel any financial hardships while raising your children.
+While nothing can fill the emotional void left behind by a departed member of the family, the pay-out received from their term insurance policy will make sure the family doesn’t face any financial hardships while raising the children.
 It will take care of their upbringing, education, and almost anything else.
-A term insurance policy thus serves as an added financial security to your loved ones in case something happens to you and your spouse.
+A term insurance policy thus serves as an added financial security for your loved ones in case something happens to you and your spouse.

 Greater coverage at a lower premium

 Term insurance is the simplest form of life insurance.
-It provides financial protection to your family at the most affordable rates.
-You can get a large amount of life cover (i.e., sum assured) at a relatively affordable premium rate.
-Don’t wait to buy a term insurance policy – buying at a young age means you pay a lower premium.
+Term insurance provides financial protection to your family at the most affordable rates.
+The premium cost tends to be lower for women compared to men, and you can get a large amount of life cover (i.e., sum assured) at a relatively affordable premium rate.
+Don’t wait to buy a term insurance policy – buying a term plan at a young age means you pay a lower premium.
 What’s more, you have the option to increase the coverage whenever you want.

 Features to look for

-Before buying a term insurance plan, you must compare various insurance products from different companies.
-Make sure that you read through terms and conditions of each policy.
+Before buying a term plan for women, you must compare various insurance products from different companies.
+Make sure that you read through terms and conditions of each term policy.
 Also make sure to assess features such as the following:

 - Coverage and payable premium: Check if the plan provides adequate cover for your dependents.
 In the absence of income, you may have to depend on your partner for monthly premium payments, so make sure the amount of cover and premium aligns with your budget, liabilities, habits, and financial situation.